simigence/dnsscaling/README.md

 # dnsscaling
-Scripts to perform DNS api calls to insert records to DNS made easy
+Basic api to DNS Made Easy to add and remove A records.
+Primarily used for cloud deployments.